ahnpj/security-operations-workflows/endpoint-triage-and-host-analysis/README.md

 ---

-### Terminology Used in This Category

-- **Workflows** refer to common security operations tasks such as endpoint triage, system validation, or artifact collection.
-- **Executions** refer to hands-on performance of those tasks using real tools, commands, and datasets.
-- **Writeups** document how tasks were performed and how results were interpreted from an investigative perspective.
+### How Workflows Are Categorized

+Workflows are grouped here when **host validation, endpoint triage, and system artifact inspection are the primary operational objectives**, rather than alert triage or full incident reconstruction.

+Although these activities frequently support investigations and incident response, they are categorized separately because their primary purpose is rapid host-level validation and system health assessment before deeper investigative or containment actions occur.

+Workflows in this category typically focus on:

+- **Process and service inspection**, reviewing running processes, parent-child relationships, and service states to identify suspicious execution patterns or unauthorized persistence mechanisms.

+- **File system and artifact triage**, examining directories, binaries, scripts, scheduled tasks, and configuration files to detect abnormal changes or potential malware placement.

+- **Command-line and shell-based investigation**, using native operating system utilities and scripting to collect system state without relying on heavyweight forensic tooling.

+- **Initial response validation actions**, confirming whether indicators of compromise are isolated to a single system or suggest broader environmental exposure.

+Although these workflows support investigations, they are organized here when the **core work involves validating host integrity and collecting system artifacts rather than reconstructing a full incident.**

 ---

 ### Operational Context and Purpose

-Endpoint triage and host analysis are typically performed early during alert investigation or incident scoping, when analysts must quickly determine whether a system shows signs of compromise, misconfiguration, or policy violations.
+Endpoint triage and host analysis workflows typically occur early during alert investigation or incident scoping, when analysts must quickly determine whether a system shows signs of compromise, misconfiguration, or policy violations.

-At this stage, the objective is not full forensic reconstruction but rapid validation of system health and behavior.
+At this stage of security operations, the objective is not to perform full forensic reconstruction but to rapidly validate host health and behavior.
 Analysts focus on identifying suspicious execution patterns, persistence mechanisms, unauthorized configuration changes, or indicators suggesting broader environmental exposure.

-The workflow executions in this category reflect this reality by focusing on targeted host-level validation tasks that help determine whether deeper investigation, containment, or escalation is required.
+The execution examples in this category reflect real SOC and security engineering tasks where targeted host-level validation determines whether escalation, containment, or deeper investigative analysis is required.

 ---

-### Scope of Workflows in This Category

-Workflow executions in this category focus on host-level investigation and validation across both Windows and Linux environments.
-These tasks typically occur during alert triage or early incident scoping when analysts need to rapidly assess system integrity and operational risk.

-Common objectives demonstrated in these workflows include:

-- **Process and service inspection**, reviewing running processes, parent-child relationships, and service states to identify suspicious execution behavior or unauthorized persistence mechanisms.

-- **File system and artifact triage**, examining directories, binaries, scripts, scheduled tasks, and configuration files to detect abnormal modifications or potential malware placement.

-- **Command-line and shell-based investigation**, leveraging native operating system tools and scripting techniques to collect system state without relying on heavyweight forensic tooling.

-- **Initial response validation activities**, confirming whether indicators of compromise are isolated to a single system or suggest broader environmental exposure.

-These tasks reflect routine endpoint validation activities performed by SOC analysts and security engineers while responding to alerts, supporting detections, or verifying defensive control effectiveness.

----

 ### What’s in This Folder

-Each workflow execution is contained in its **own dedicated folder** and represents **one complete operational endpoint triage scenario**, including execution walkthroughs, analytical reasoning, tooling references, and validation outcomes.
+Each workflow execution is contained in its **own dedicated folder** and represents **one complete operational endpoint triage scenario**, including execution walkthroughs, analytical reasoning, validation outcomes, and tooling references.

 Current workflow executions include:

 - **PowerShell Endpoint Triage and System Inspection**
   (`powershell-endpoint-triage-and-system-inspection`)
-  Collects and validates Windows host state using native PowerShell commands.
-Tasks include inspecting running processes, services, network connections, user sessions, and configuration artifacts to determine whether suspicious activity or policy violations exist.
+  Focuses on collecting and validating host state on Windows systems using native PowerShell commands.
+Tasks include inspecting running processes, services, network connections, user sessions, and configuration artifacts to assess suspicious behavior or policy violations.

 - **CMD Windows Process and Network Triage**
   (`cmd-windows-process-and-network-triage`)